Loggerhead Sea Turtle Project Intern

 - Daily surveys of nesting beaches.

 - Locating and translocating sea turtle nests in erosional areas.

 - Installing predator guards around nests, inventorying nests for hatch success, and disassembling hatcheries and predator guards at the end of the nesting season.

-- Assistance monitoring shorebird nesting areas may also be required 1-2 days a week.
+- Additional assistance with monitoring shorebird nesting areas may be required 1-2 days a week.

 The ideal applicant should: